This site uses cookies. By continuing to browse, you agree to our use of cookies as outlined in our Privacy and Cookie Policy.

 Monitoring is a central part of any MLOps environment, and the choice between the monitoring services depends on the requirements of the MLOps platform.

-Choose Cloud Monitoring if you require a managed and serverless monitoring service, you are already using managed GCP services, and you only require monitoring through metrics.
+Choose Cloud Monitoring if you require a managed and serverless monitoring service, you are already using managed Google Cloud services, and you only require monitoring through metrics.

 Choose Grafana if you require specific visualizations through the usage of plugins, if you require to integrate together different data sources or if you want to use your monitoring system for multi-cloud or hybrid architectures.